Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Introduction

 \section{Introduction}

-Supervised machine learning approaches require large amounts of labeled data to train robust machine learning models~\cite{labelCost}.
-Modern machine learning systems rely excessively on human-annotated \textit{gold} labels for text classification tasks such as spam detection, (movie) genre classification, sequence labeling, {\em etc}.
-Creating labeled data is a time-intensive process, requiring sizeable human effort and cost.
-Combined with the heavy dependence of model training on large amounts of labeled data, this serves as a deterrent from achieving comparable performances on new tasks.
-Therefore, various techniques such as semi-supervision, distant supervision, and crowdsourcing have been proposed to reduce dependency on human-annotated labels.
+Supervised machine learning approaches require large amounts of labeled data to train robust machine learning models.
+Human-annotated \textit{gold} labels have become increasingly important to modern machine learning systems for tasks such as spam detection, (movie) genre classification, sequence labeling, {\em{etc.}} The creation of labeled data is, however, a time-consuming and costly process that requires large amounts of human labor.
+Together with the heavy reliance on labeled data for training models, this serves as a deterrent to achieving comparable performance on new tasks.
+As a result, various methods such as semi-supervision, distant supervision, and crowdsourcing have been proposed to reduce reliance on human annotation.

 In particular, several recent data programming approaches \cite{bach2019snorkel, spear, oishik, awasthi2020learning} have proposed the use of \textit{human-crafted} labeling functions to \textit{weakly} associate labels with the training data.
-Users encode supervision as rules/guides/heuristics in the form of labeling functions (LFs) that assign noisy labels to the unlabeled data, thus reducing dependence on human labeled data.
-We refer to such approaches as label aggregators since they aggregate noisy labels to assign a label to the data instance, often using generative models.
+Typically, users encode supervision as rules/guides/heuristics in the form of labeling functions (LFs) that assign noisy labels to the unlabeled data, thus reducing dependence on human-labeled data.
+The noisy labels were aggregated using Label aggregators, which often employ generative models, to assign a label to the data instance.
 Examples of label aggregators are \snorkel~\cite{ratner} and \cage~\cite{oishik}.
 These models provide consensus on the noisy and conflicting labels assigned by the discrete LFs to help determine the correct labels probabilistically.
-The obtained labels could be used to train any supervised model/classifier and evaluate on a test set.

-In the cascaded approach described above, a learned label aggregator first assigns noisy labels to the unlabeled data and then learns a supervised classifier/model using these noisy labels.
-In contrast, a number of recent approaches have studied semi-supervised data programming~\cite{awasthi2020learning,spear}.
-The critical observation here is that if we have a minimal set of labeled examples, we can \emph{jointly} learn the label aggregators and the model parameters in a semi-supervised manner.
-Such approaches have been shown to outperform the completely unsupervised data programming described above.
+We could use the obtained labels to train any supervised model/classifier and evaluate on a test set.
+Apart from the cascaded approach described above, recently proposed semi-supervised paradigm ~\cite{awasthi2020learning, spear} learns to aggregate labels using both features and a very small labeled set in addition to labeling functions.
+Such approaches have been shown to outperform the completely unsupervised data programming approaches described above.